Residence and Dining Regulations

 Please refer to the College Computer Use Policy for more information regarding computer use related to the above activities.

 Safety and Privacy

 In living in a Bates residence, a student assumes responsibility for the use and general care of the room and its furnishings.
 Bates College retains the right to enter students’ rooms at any time.
-Reasons college personnel may enter student rooms include, but are not limited to: in cases of emergency, to investigate a suspected policy or criminal violation, to protect the safety of students, to ensure building safety and integrity, and for the review of residences in the assessment of safety, loss, and damage.
+Reasons college personnel may enter student rooms include, but is not limited to: in cases of emergency, to investigate a suspected policy or criminal violation, to protect the safety of students, to ensure building safety and integrity, and for the review of residences in the assessment of safety, loss, and damage.

 Safety is a priority, and any tampering with life safety equipment is a serious violation of Bates policy.
 In order to ensure that local, state and federal fire safety rules as well as Bates policies are being followed, the Bates Environmental Health and Safety (EHS) Department, along with the local Fire Department as well as private contractors periodically inspect student rooms.
 During these inspections, any items that violate Bates policy that are found in plain sight will be addressed as described, by the EHS Department and the responsible student will be fined and referred for follow up via Student Affairs.
 For a complete list, please visit the Safety section of our website.